mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/python-tracker/Python-Tracker.md

 ## 6. Contracts

-Python is a dynamically typed language, but each of our methods expects its arguments to be of specific types and value ranges, and validates that to be the case.
+Python is a dynamically typed language, but each of our methods expects its arguments to be of specific types and value ranges and validates that to be the case.
 These checks are done using the [PyContracts][pycontracts] library.

 If the validation check fails, then a runtime error is thrown: